GrapheneOS/hardened_malloc/README.md

 approach.
-It incorporates the previous extensions made to OpenBSD malloc including adding padding to allocations for canaries (distinct from the current OpenBSD malloc canaries), write-after-free detection tied to the existing clearing on free, queues alongside the existing randomized arrays for quarantining allocations and proper double-free detection for quarantined allocations.
+It incorporates the previous extensions made to OpenBSD malloc including adding padding to allocations for canaries (distinct from the current OpenBSD malloc canaries), write-after-free detection tied to the existing clearing on free, unified randomized quarantine arrays for quarantining allocations and proper double-free detection for quarantined allocations.
 The per-size-class memory regions with their own random bases were loosely inspired by the size and type-based partitioning in PartitionAlloc.
 The